What is special about the Kirkwood-Dirac distributions? Only they produce natural conditional expectations: Quantum conditional expectation and variance via minimization

 Let $\mathcal{H}$ be a Hilbert space of dimension $d<+\infty$.
 Let $\mathcal{L}(\mathcal{H})$ be the space of operators on $\mathcal{H}$, and $D(\mathcal{H})$ the set of density matrices (positive semi-definite operators of trace $1$).
-We will first adapt the classical construction of a conditional expectation of Theorem~\ref{thm:classical_minimization} to the quantum context.
-For that purpose, we need to identify a suitable quantum analogue of the inner product between classical observables in Eq.~\eqref{eq:L2Omegainnerproduct}.
-One may expect such analogues not to be uniquely determined since the inner product involves the square of a classical observable, and in general, quantizations of observables don't respect products: the quantization of the product is usually not the product of the quantizations due to ordering problems.
+We will first adapt the classical construction of the conditional expectation of Theorem~\ref{thm:classical_minimization} to the quantum context.
+For that purpose, we need to identify a suitable quantum analog of the sesquilinear form between classical observables in Eq.\eqref{eq:L2Omegainnerproduct}.
+One may expect such analogs not to be uniquely determined since the sesquilinear form involves the product of two classical observables, and in general, quantizations of observables don't respect products: the quantization of the product is usually not the product of the quantizations due to ordering problems.
 We will see this phenomenon manifests itself here as well.
+One choice that presents itself naturally is to define, for any two $\hat{X},\hat{X}'\in \mathcal L(\mathcal H)$, the sesquilinear form